Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Implementation Details

-where ${\bar {\bf p}_i}$ and ${\bar {\bf p}_j^\text{tr}}$ are $L_2$ normalized pose vectors. ${\bf p}_j^\text{tr}$ is a transformed ${\bf p}_j$ such that the both input poses share the same facing direction and are captured from the same camera position.
-To determine the facing direction of each pose, we use \textit{neck-to-nose} vector's direction.
-The camera position for each pose is either provided by the original synthetic dataset as meta-data or can be easily found.
-Note that novel poses generated by the pose generator are assumed to be captured from the ground view, just like the poses used to train the pose generator.
-When comparing a 2D pose and a 3D pose (used in `target pose selection'), the pose similarity is calculated after the 3D pose is first transformed and then projected into the 2D space.
+where ${\bar {\bf p}_i}$ and ${\bar {\bf p}_j^\text{tr}}$ are $L_2$ normalized pose vectors. ${\bf p}_j^\text{tr}$ represents a transformed ${\bf p}_j$ adjusted such that both input poses share the same facing direction and are captured from the same camera position.
+To determine the facing direction of each pose, we use the direction of the \textit{neck-to-nose} vector.
+This alignment is generally effective in our case, where head and neck movements are not dominant.
+The camera position for each pose is either provided by the original synthetic dataset as metadata or is easily obtainable.
+When comparing a 2D pose and a 3D pose (as used in `target pose selection'), the pose similarity is calculated after transforming the 3D pose and projecting it into the 2D space.

-{\bf The pose generator architecture.} Inspired by \cite{GTevetICLR2023}, the pose generator adopting a diffusion model (called ``Pose Diffusion Model (PDM)'') which is designed to generate human poses in the form of 3D locations of $K$ keypoints, \ie, ${\bf p}^{(0)}\in\mathbb{R}^{K\times 3}$.
-PDM iterates two processes in reverse order: i) the \textit{diffusion} and ii) the \textit{denoising} processes.
-The diffusion process at step $t$ diffuses the denoised pose ${\bf p}^{(0)}$ to the noisy pose ${\bf p}^{(t)}$ by repeatedly adding Gaussian noise $z_t\sim\mathcal{N}\left({\bf 0}, {\bf I}\right)$ to the input pose for $t$ times.
-The denoising process at step $t$ requires a model $g_\text{pos}$ that estimates a clean pose $\hat{{\bf p}}^{(0)}$ from the noisy pose ${\bf p}^{(t)}$.
-It takes as input the current iteration step \textit{t} and the noisy pose ${\bf p}^{(t)}$ passed from the diffusion process.
-This alternating process at step $t$ can be formally expressed as: